Articles by Salesh Chand

 Because the market is so hot at present, you should have your finances ready so that if you see a good deal you can jump on it ASAP.
 As I see it, prices are going to keep rising – not only due to high demand but also because the cost of new building is going through the roof, which will push up the price of existing housing stock.

 In summary, although there is considerable competition for houses at present, in my view it is a great time for investors to take advantage of the low interest rate environment and add to their portfolios (as long as the numbers work, of course).
+If you'd like help with property investment strategies, attend one of our seminars or arrange a property strategy meeting with one of our consultants.

 If you're investing in residential property, seeking to maximise your ability to succeed and minimise risk, then this is a 'must read'.